Housing Production Plan and Policies

 The Housing Corporation of Arlington provides small grants to individuals facing an immediate crisis with their housing.
 It can pay back rent to prevent eviction, or security deposits to get someone into a new home.
 For more information, or to receive an application, contact the Housing Corporation of Arlington, 781 583-6147.

-The Somerville-Arlington Continuum of Care (CoC) is the local organization that coordinates housing and services funding for homeless individuals and families.
-All individuals and families who are experiencing homelessness in Somerville and Arlington are encouraged to receive an assessment through the Somerville and Arlington Coordinated Entry program.
-Any person with a tie to Somerville or Arlington who is currently experiencing homelessness is eligible to complete an assessment.
+The Balance of State Continuum of Care (CoC) is the organization that coordinates housing and services funding for homeless individuals and families.
+All individuals and families who are experiencing homelessness in Arlington are encouraged to receive an assessment through the Coordinated Entry program.
+Any person with a tie to Arlington who is currently experiencing homelessness is eligible to complete an assessment.
 The assessment is offered on a walk-in basis Monday through Friday at the Somerville Homeless Coalition, One Davis Square, Somerville.
 Call 617 623-6111 for more information.

-Somerville-Arlington CoC meetings are held on the third Tuesdays of the month from 2:00 pm to 3:00 pm.
+Balance of State CoC meetings are held on the first Wednesdays of the month from 10:00 AM to 11:30 AM.
 The meetings are open to the public.
 To learn more about the CoC and resources available, visit the CoC website.

 Income Eligibility (2019)